 - The Federal Home Loan Mortgage Corporation (Freddie Mac)

 Conforming loans adhere to the rules established by Fannie Mae and Freddie Mac.
 These are easier to get than non-conforming loans, which deviate from these rules while offering greater flexibility for well-qualified buyers.

 Conventional mortgages offer the best interest rates.
-USBank.com reports that Tennessee’s average interest rates are between an APR of 2.5-4.5% though based on recent performance, you might imagine that range fluctuating by roughly a point as the housing market continues to stabilize.
+USBank.com reports that as of December 2022 Tennessee’s average interest rates are between an APR of 5.875%-6.0154%.
+However, based on recent performance, you might imagine that range fluctuating by roughly a point as the housing market continues to stabilize.

 The drawback?
 To qualify for a conventional mortgage, you’ll need to be in tip-top financial health.